 A quick way to disable commands and remove them from the drop down list.
 The default command is the first enabled command.

 Note that if the executable or any of its arguments contain spaces, these parts need to be quoted.

 In the executable, arguments and working directory fields, you can use the following variables:

-- the full folder path in which the map is located. (since Tiled 0.18)
+the path in which the current file is located.

-- the type of the currently selected object, if any. (since Tiled 0.12)
+the class of the currently selected object, if any (also available as

-- the ID of the currently selected object, if any. (since Tiled 0.17)
+the ID of the currently selected object, if any.